Why Clearly Defining a Job Scope is Key to Finding Your Perfect Candidate

 By this stage, you’ll have identified the specific type of candidate you’re looking for within the Financial technology job market.
 Bringing in candidates simply to see how they might fit is a waste of your time and theirs.
 Preparation is key.

-Hasan Gulfaraz is an Associate Director at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Data sectors.
+Alan Anwar is the Managing Director at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Data sectors.

 You can download their FREE comprehensive guide on “The Complete Guide to Hiring Fintech & Data Talent – 5 Proven Steps to Secure the Best Candidates Possible” here.
 Alternatively you can view the Datasearch Consulting website or contact them directly on firstname.lastname@example.org for a more detailed discussion.